 Privacy Browsers: The Best Browsers for Maximum Security

-Browsers are the portals to the World Wide Web.
-No one should be barred from entering the Net, which is why internet browsers focus on one thing: usability.
-Browsers need to be fast, easy to use, almost invisible, without drawing too much attention to themselves while surfing.
-So it's no surprise that many less tech-savvy people equate their browser with the internet itself.
+Browsers serve as portals to the World Wide Web.
+No one should be barred from entering the Net, which is why Internet browsers focus on one thing: usability.
+Browsers need to be intuitive, fast, and easy to use, all while not drawing too much attention to themselves.
+With that in mind, it comes as little surprise that less tech-savvy people equate their browser with the Internet itself.

 The Most Common Browsers - Why Add More?

-That doesn't mean that surfing with Chrome is dangerous.
-The concerns privacy advocates have more to do with their principles.
-To provide users with a personalized surfing experience, Google, for example, uses tracking technology that tailors ads and search results to each user's individual needs and behavior.
-Some think this is convenient, others consider it a gross violation of their privacy.
-Plus, Microsoft and Mozilla take their time with their security updates.
+This doesn't mean that surfing with Chrome is dangerous.
+Rather, we should speak of fundamental concerns regarding how each browser handles privacy.
+For example, to provide users with a more personalized surfing experience, Google utilizes tracking technology that tailors ads and search results to individual preferences.
+Some see this as convenient, while others consider it a gross violation of their privacy.
+As another issue, Microsoft and Mozilla take their time in releasing security updates.

-If data protection and privacy is important to you and you're okay with giving up a bit of your convenience, there are many privacy browsers you can choose from.
+If data protection and privacy are important to you and you're okay with sacrificing some convenience, there are a number of privacy browsers you can choose from.

-The best known privacy browsers is probably the Tor Browser - short for "The Onion Router".
-The browser with its iconic onion logo is based on the popular Firefox browser by Mozilla and was initially developed for the US Navy as a way to communicate in secret.
-Today, the browser is oftentimes the number one choice for journalists, dissidents and data protection activists.
+The best-known privacy browser is most likely that offered by Tor, short for "The Onion Router".
+Based on Mozilla's Firefox, the browser with a purple onion for its logo was initially developed for the US Navy to communicate in secret.
+Nowadays, Tor Browser is especially popular among journalists, dissidents, and data protection activists.

-Tor encrypts user data before sending it out into to the internet.
-The data passes through multiple layers - like an onion - until it's been anonymized sufficiently.
-The user's privacy has top priority.
-With the Tor browser, you can surf anonymously without having to worry about browser fingerprinting and tracking.
+Tor encrypts user data before it's transmitted online, passing it through multiple layers (like an onion) until it's been sufficiently anonymized.
+With Tor, user privacy is the top priority, and it's possible to surf anonymously without having to worry about browser fingerprinting and tracking.

-For that, you'll have to sacrifice some usability and comfort.
-Due to browser's onion structure, transferring data is slower than with a regular browser; booting it up takes longer, too.
-And its interface isn't going to win any design awards.
+All of that comes at a price though, as you'll have to make do without some usability.
+Due to the browser's onion structure, transferring data is slower than with a regular browser, and loading the browser takes longer as well.
+As a final disadvantage, Tor Browser's interface isn't going to win any design awards.

-Dragon and Ice Dragon are privacy browsers developed by Comodo.
-Both browsers are based on Google's open-source core software Chromium and Mozilla's Firefox.
-Comodo is especially known for its effective security mechanism and firewall protection.
-Therefore, Dragon and Ice Dragon provide users with extra protection for their sensitive online data.
+Dragon and Ice Dragon are privacy browsers developed by Comodo and based on Google's open-source Chromium software and Mozilla's Firefox, respectively.
+Since Comodo is known for its effective security mechanisms and firewall protection, both Dragon and Ice Dragon provide users with extra protection for their sensitive online data.

-Opera might come as a surprise addition to this list for some.
-After all, the browser is not only known to data protection advocates.
-Like the Comodo browsers, Opera is based on Google's open-source software Chromium and its fundamentally secure architecture.
-Opera promises its users anonymity and comes with features like a built-in ad blocker and a VPN.
+Opera might seem like a surprise inclusion to this list as the browser is also known outside of data protection circles.
+Like the Comodo browsers, Opera is based on Chromium and the fundamentally secure architecture which it provides.
+Opera promises its users anonymity and comes with features like an integrated ad blocker and VPN.

-The list of privacy browsers is long and full of lesser-known alternatives such as SRWare Iron, Epic Browser, Torch, Waterfox, Yandex or Freenet, and they all have their fans and advocates.
-Every browser is unique and has many features, each with its advantages and disadvantages.
+The list of privacy browsers is long and includes lesser-known alternatives such as SRWare Iron, Epic, Torch, Waterfox, Yandex, or Freenet, each of which has fans and advocates.
+Every browser is unique and has many features as well as advantages and disadvantages.

-For communicating sensitive information, or if your privacy is especially important to you, Tor is a great second option.
-Few people will use Tor as their primary browser just to ensure maximum security, but hybrids like Opera now combine usability with strong data protection.
+For communicating sensitive information, or if your privacy is especially important to you, browsers like Tor offer an excellent supplement.
+Although not many people are likely to use Tor as their primary browser just to ensure maximum security, hybrids like Opera now combine usability with strong data protection.